Welcome

 • The standard of care is objective but adjusted for children (higher standard expected of occupier) and skilled visitors (expected to guard against risks of their calling).

-• Warnings must be sufficient to enable the visitor to be reasonably safe.
+• Warnings must be sufficient to enable the visitor to be reasonably safe; no duty to warn of obvious risks to adults.

-• Occupiers can avoid liability for dangers created by independent contractors if they acted reasonably in selecting and overseeing them.
+• Occupiers can avoid liability for dangers created by independent contractors if they acted reasonably in selecting and overseeing them, considering the complexity of the task.

 Key Terms and Concepts